Bowl Me Over

 A rhubarb leaf is not edible.
 Remove the leaf and discard.

-• Make this sugar free by substituting Splenda for sugar.
-Use one cup Splenda for the two cups sugar in this recipe.
+My Dad is diabetic.
+We often make this pie sugar-free by substituting Splenda for sugar.
+Use one cup of Splenda for this recipe's two cups of sugar.

 Old Fashioned Rhubarb Pie on plate with ice cream and spoon.